Beatty Secondary School: Normal (Academic) Course

 A 5th year leading to the Singapore-Cambridge GCE Ordinary Level examination is available to N(A) students who perform well in their Singapore-Cambridge GCE Normal Level examination.
 Students can move from one course to another based on their performance and the assessment of the school principal and teachers.

 Normal (Technical) Course

 The Normal (Technical) course prepares students for a technical-vocational education at the Institute of Technical Education.
 Students will offer 5-7 subjects in the Singapore-Cambridge GCE Normal Level examination.
 The curriculum is tailored towards strengthening students’ proficiency in English and Mathematics.
-Students take English Language, Mathematics, Basic Mother Tongue and Computer Applications as compulsory subjects.
+Students take English Language, Mathematics, Basic Mother Tongue, and Computer Applications as compulsory subjects.

 Media mentions

-Interviewed on Channel NewsAsia in February 2007, in a discussion on school upgrading, principal Boo Hian Kok expressed the view that schools should continue to ask for better facilities, provided they are able to justify their requests and prove they will benefit the students and teachers.
+Interviewed on Channel News Asia in February 2007, in a discussion on school upgrading, principal Boo Hian Kok expressed the view that schools should continue to ask for better facilities, provided they are able to justify their requests and prove they will benefit the students and teachers.